HL7/davinci-ecdx/input/pagecontent/specification.md

 #### Polling vs Subscriptions

 Task Based exchanges can take one of two forms - *subscription* or *polling* as described in the [Exchanging with polling] and [Exchanging with FHIR Subscription] sections of the Da Vinci HRex Implementation Guide.
-General guidance on whether to use polling or subscription can be found in the *Subscription capability?* section.
+General guidance on whether to use polling or subscription can be found in the [Subscription Capabilities] section.

 ##### Polling